umbraco/UmbracoDocs/Documentation/Reference/Templating/Macros/macro-types.md

 #Managing macros

-_Describes how to create/update a macro and it's parameters_
+_Describes how to create/update a macro and its parameters_

 ##Creating macros